kuan0323/Compiler2023/README.md

 # Compiler2023
-a lesson about compiler in the second half of 2023
+a course about compiler in the second half of 2023